Yuktha-reddy121/Flight-Booking-System/README.md

 <br>• User-friendly interface for easy navigation and data entry
 <br>• Admin dashboard for Flights and airlines management
 <br>• Easy Booking of Flights
-The features also include ......
+<br>The features also include ......
 <br>•Admin and User Dashboard
 <br>•Home
 <br>•Book